 Towel Clips – we travel with our own and have found these so handy on cruises.
 Use these to keep your towel securely on your chair on the pool deck or while at Castaway Cay.

-Sleeping Mask – help mom get rest and block out a little extra light when the kids are staying up later on vacation or she wants an afternoon nap.
+Sleep Mask – help mom get rest and block out a little extra light when the kids are staying up later on vacation or she wants an afternoon nap.

 Starbucks VIA Packs – perfect for the coffee lover who wants something a little more than the standard coffee offered and will save your receiver over purchasing a fancier coffee in the Cove Cafe.
 (Although, I confess I do enjoy those visits to the Cove Cafe during my cruises!)